The Best Acoustic Guitars 2019 – Buyers Guide

 The guitar utilises Fishman Aura technology with an A/B blend control, allowing the player to dial in sounds from different digital acoustic images or blend sounds from both the piezo and magnetic pickup.
 The five-position pickup selector allows for different combinations of acoustic imaging.
 A contact pickup mounted on the guitar’s body is perfect for percussive players.

 Priced at £1,599 – The Acoustasonic is aimed towards pro guitarists, wanting the versatility of two guitars for the price of one.
-Perfect for solo looping musicians, giving the ability to loop acoustic rhythm with electric lead.
+Perfect for solo looping musicians, giving the ability to loop acoustic rhythm with electric lead and sounds great with pretty much any drum kit electronic drums.

 Taylor Grand Pacific 717E Builders Edition